-All of these can be responsible for pain in the left side of your lower back, so there are many potential causes.
+A sharp pain in the lower back left side can have many causes.
 While many require treatment, most aren’t serious.

 There are many potential causes of lower back pain on the left side.
 Some are specific to that area, while others may cause pain in any part of the back.
 Common causes include: